august-anumba/Camera-Controller-Tutorial/Tutorial.md

         MovePlayer();
     }
 ```
+## 3. Assigning scripts and inputing variables

 We then assign this newly made C# Script `PlayerMovement` to the `Player` GameObject as a new component and set up the variables like `Move Speed` to 7 and `Orientation` to the `Orientation` GameObject

 ![image](https://github.com/august-anumba/Movement-Controller-Tutorial/assets/146851823/680aedb1-63f5-40c6-9867-8f090d41d51c)

+## 4. Programming the drag and speed controls

+...

 You can now test the scene you have built yourself, or by running the demo scene provided.